trevorld/r-xmpdf/README.md

 * `set_bookmarks_pdftk()` only supports setting the title, page number, and level of bookmarks.
 * All of the `set_docinfo()` methods currently do not support arbitrary info dictionary entries.
 * `set_docinfo_gs()` doesn't work with Unicode info dictionary values.
+* Datetimes are often converted to UTC time.
 * As a side effect `set_docinfo_gs()` seems to also update in previously set matching XPN metadata while `set_docinfo_exiftool()` and `set_docinfo_pdftk()` don't update any previously set matching XPN metadata.